-The Ring Rail Line will be an essential part of the urban line network that will improve public transport in the entire Helsinki region.
-The line will connect residential and job areas.
+The Ring Rail Line is an essential part of the urban line network that improves public transport in the entire Helsinki region.
+The line connects residential and job areas.
 It also provides a rail link to Helsinki-Vantaa Airport.

-The 18-kilometre line will bring rail services to new areas in Vantaa, and feeder traffic will allow people living farther away to take advantage of services as well.
+The 18-kilometre line brings rail services to new areas in Vantaa, and feeder traffic allows people living farther away to take advantage of services as well.
 The Ring Rail Line will reduce the need for bus and car traffic along with associated environmental impacts and thus promote the EU's climate policy objectives.

 Rail link from the centre of Helsinki to the airport

-New SM5 low-floor trains designed for commuter services will operate on the Ring Rail Line.
-These will run at 10-minute intervals in both directions during peak periods.
-Rail capacity can be utilized more efficiently since trains will be able to run in a loop.
-The journey time from the centre of Helsinki to the airport will be about half an hour.
-The maximum line speed will be 120 km/h.
+New SM5 low-floor trains designed for commuter services operate on the Ring Rail Line.
+These run at 10-minute intervals in both directions during peak periods.
+Rail capacity can be utilized more efficiently since trains are able to run in a loop.
+The journey time from the centre of Helsinki to the airport is about half an hour.
+The maximum line speed is 120 km/h.

 Passengers coming on long-distance trains from the north can change trains in Tikkurila.
 The trip from Tikkurila to the airport will take about eight minutes.